BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 - Accessibility
 - Performance
 - Content/moderation control
-   - This only accounts for removing *specific* type of content including but not limited to: disabling embeds, nsfw previews.
+   - This only accounts for removing *specific* types of content including but not limited to: disabling embeds, NSFW previews.

 These are not required to be feature-complete replacements, as the addons' purpose is intentional removal.